SketchTheDocs/visual-azure/www/content/posts/hello-visual-learner.md

 series = ["Visual Azure"]
 +++

-## Setting the Stage!

 Yes, it’s 2021.
 We’re already a month into the New Year!
 And if you are like me and many others, you’ve probably made a resolution to learn something new, or skill up on something you already have experience with.

+{{< figure src="/images/base/banner.png" caption="Visual Azure" >}}

 **My 2021 resolution:**